dantaeyoung/loomio-school/beginner/decision_tools.md

 Examples:

 * What would you like to eat in the company summer party?
-* Who do you vote for the chairman of the board?
+* Who should be our next deputy mayor?

 ## Proposal